giesselmann/nanopype/docs/configuration.md

     cd /app
     python3 test/test_rules.py

-The test takes ~20 min on 4 cores and downloads ~54 MB reference sequence for the alignment modules.
+The test takes ~20 min on 4 cores and downloads ~54 MB reference sequence for the alignment module.
+Tests cover all modules of the pipeline, if some tools (e.g. albacore) are not installed, the associated tests will fail.
+Independent parts of the pipeline will however still work.
 Note that test runtimes are not representative due to very small batch sizes.